 - Not being hired because of your sex

-- Being granted a lower-paying position because of your sex
+- Receiving a lower-paying position because of your sex

-- Being held to different or higher standards because of your sex
+- Held to different or higher standards because of your sex

-- Being evaluated more harshly by leadership because of your sex
+- Experiencing harsher evaluation from leadership because of your sex

 - Making less money than someone of a different sex that is less qualified, or has less job duties

-- Being denied a promotion, pay raise, or training opportunity because of your sex
+- Denied a promotion, pay raise, or training opportunity because of your sex

-- Being written up, insulted, or referred to as a gender you don’t identify with because of your sex
+- Written up, insulted, or referred to as a gender you don’t identify with because of your sex

-- Being subject to unwelcome sexual advances because of your sex
+- Subject to unwelcome sexual advances because of your sex

-- Being rejected, forced to take an earlier leave, or receiving fewer assignments due to pregnancy
+- Rejected, forced to take an earlier leave, or receiving fewer assignments due to pregnancy